+MFAM-806B-401 (Amarillo) MFAM-806B-001 (Lubbock)

-MFAM-806B-001 (Lubbock) Family Medicine Sub-Internship This elective cannot be used to satisfy the senior sub-internship requirement.
+Family Medicine Sub-Internship

+This elective cannot be used to satisfy the senior sub-internship requirement.
 Patients of all ages, of both sexes, and with diverse medical problems will be managed.
 Emphasis will be given to the total management of the patient, beginning with the ambulatory presentation, continuing through hospitalization and following dismissal from the hospital-coordinated, comprehensive, continuing medical care.
-The student will be responsible for complete evaluation of the patient, including initial history and physical examination, cost effective utilization of laboratory, x-ray and other procedures and the formulation and pursuit of the management plan, including cogent utilization of consultation/referral services.
+The student will be responsible for complete evaluation of the patient, including initial history and physical examination, cost effective utilization of laboratory, xray and other procedures and the formulation and pursuit of the management plan, including cogent utilization of consultation/referral services.
 Emphasis will also be given to participation in community resources, which provide ongoing care of the patient, including Hospice and community health centers.
 Experience is afforded in the Family Practice Center, the inpatient service of family medicine, certain area nursing homes, and on occasion, in the home of the patient.
-The student will function with Family Practice residents under the direction of the Family Medicine faculty members.
-MFAM-806D-401 (Amarillo) Correctional Medicine This elective provides an introduction to medicine in the prison system.
-Students will be supervised by Texas Tech University HSC Faculty at the Clements Unit in Amarillo.
-Topics covered include preventive medicine, emergency medicine, community medicine, as well as general medical care.
-MFAM-806E-401 (Amarillo) Geriatric Care This elective is an introduction to geriatric assessment and evaluation.
-Topics covered are Physiology of aging Demographics of the aged Long-term care policies Commonly used geriatric evaluation scales Evaluation of function in the aged Long-term care.
-MFAM-806G-801 (El Paso) MFAM-806K-001 (Lubbock) Community Medicine This course provides a comprehensive community experience for students and focuses on clinical management and comprehensive primary care in a rural underserved setting.
-The course affords an opportunity to bring together concepts and experiences developed in Internal Medicine and strong management skills.
+The student will function with Family Practice residents under the direction of the Family Medicine faculty member assigned to the inpatient service and other Family Medicine faculty members.

+MFAM-806E-401 (Amarillo)